diegocasmo/knowledge/blog-posts/software/2021-08-20-email-and-password-based-authentication-with-expo-and-firebase-part-1-project-setup.md

 ## Re-cap

 In this blog post, we've gone over setting up Expo and Firebase together with the goal of implementing an email and password based authentication system.
 Additionally, a common set of libraries were installed and setup to make it easier to implement the upcoming features the app will need.
-In the next blog post, we'll implement the sign up, email verification, and sign in features.
+In the next blog post, we'll implement the sign up, email verification, and sign out features.